-With approval of the Assistant Dean for Undergraduate Public Health and permission of the professor offering the course, an undergraduate student may enroll in a course at the graduate level (400-level) for undergraduate credit.
+With approval of the Director of Undergraduate Programs and permission of the professor offering the course, an undergraduate student may enroll in a course at the graduate level (400-level) for undergraduate credit.
 Prior to enrollment, students must obtain approval and must have met course prerequisites.